Can I be fired in British Columbia if I’m late due to weather?

 - Gender

-However, if you request accommodations in relation to a protected ground, and believe that your company didn’t properly fulfill their duty to accommodate, contact an experienced employment lawyer at Samfiru Tumarkin LLP.
+If you believe your employer didn’t properly fulfill their duty to accommodate, contact an experienced employment lawyer at Samfiru Tumarkin LLP.

 We can help you secure the compensation you are entitled to through a constructive dismissal claim.